maboiteaspam/http-over-utp-playground/README.md

 Seems much easier via UDP, thus, if we could transport HTTP via UTP we could probably enhance user freedom.

-Besides that, I just like to practice networking : )
+Besides that, I just like to practice network programming : )